MarieImokoyende/vae-dimRedFinance/README.md

 This code is under AGPLv3 license.

 ## The code
-As dataset, data from Yahoo Finance was used and anonimized.
+As dataset, data from Yahoo Finance was used and anonymized.

 It is based on a pair of Python notebook files: